 - For Breakfast: Kaiserschmarrn with Roasted Berries or this Crustless Zucchini Bacon Quiche

 - Appetizers: Crostini with Fig & Prosciutto or these Chili Bacon Wrapped Dates with Manchego

-- More Side Dishes to go along with your Gluten Free Cheesy Green Bean Casserole: Dreamy Mashed Potatoes with Butternut Squash, Steamed Instant Pot Mashed Potatoes with Garlic & Herbs, Sweet & Savory Pan Roasted Brussels Sprouts, or these Easy Oven-Roasted Root Vegetables
+- More Side Dishes to serve alongside your Gluten-Free Cheesy Green Bean Casserole: Dreamy Mashed Potatoes with Butternut Squash, Steamed Instant Pot Mashed Potatoes with Garlic & Herbs, Sweet & Savory Pan Roasted Brussels Sprouts, or these Easy Oven-Roasted Root Vegetables

-- Don’t forget Dessert! (like anyone would forget): Chocolate Chip Brownie Cheesecake or (but should really be an and) these Apple & Pear Galettes with Pecan Streusel
+- Don’t forget Dessert! (who would forget?!): Chocolate Chip Brownie Cheesecake or these Apple & Pear Galettes with Pecan Streusel

 Disclaimer: All brand recommendations are purely my own opinion and are brands/products that I personally use and enjoy.
 This post may also contain affiliate links which I may receive a small commission from (without any additional costs to you).